 McAfee also provides you with protection against all types of malware, spyware, keyloggers, ransomware, viruses, and the rest.

-Unlike Sophos that works properly even on a low-speed internet connection, you need to have a high-speed internet connection to get the full value of McAfee.
+Both Sophos and McAfee work properly even on a low-speed internet connection.
+Hence, you do not necessarily need to have a high-speed internet connection to get the full value of both.

 Support for Mac and Windows – Both